openearth/aeolis-python/docs/user/model_description.rst

 Note that the computed :math:`u_{\mathrm{sed}}` represents the collective horizontal sediment movement, not the velocity of individual grains.
 AeoLiS provides three options based on this momentum balance:

-* **``duran_full``**: Solves the full momentum balance equation (Equation :eq:`used_momentum`) numerically for each timestep.
+``duran_full`` solves the full momentum balance equation (Equation :eq:`used_momentum`) numerically for each timestep.
 This method is computationally heavy but necessary for accurate sediment velocities on steep topography (e.g., steep blowout cliffs).

-* **``duran``**: Uses an analytical approximation of the full momentum balance.
+``duran`` uses an analytical approximation of the full momentum balance.
 It accounts for spatial variations and slope effects by assuming slopes are relatively gentle to avoid computationally expensive numerical solving:

   .. math::
      :label: used_duran_approx